Consortium for the Holistic Assessment of Risk in Transplant (CHART)

 Lack of reliable data is a principal barrier to improving equity in access to organ transplant.

-- National data registries of transplant include few social determinants of health, with limited reliability.
+• National transplant data registries of transplant include few social determinants of health, with limited reliability.

-- National research networks that use electronic health record data lack the ability to capture patients during their transplant evaluation.
+• National research networks that use electronic health record data lack the ability to capture patients during specific phases of the transplant evaluation.

 In order to effectively design interventions that improve equity in access to transplant, there is a critical need to reliably track patients through the selection process and integrate social determinants of health data along the continuum of transplant care.